comprna/METEORE/README.md

 ### Modified basecalling

 You need to basecall with the standalone Guppy basecaller before running the Snakemake pipeline.
 The pipeline was only designed to process and analyze the Guppy's fast5 output using the open-source custom scripts available from https://github.com/kpalin/gcf52ref.
-This was only tested with Guppy (version 3.6) when modified basecalling was introduced. **We recommend to use [Megalodon](https://github.com/nanoporetech/megalodon) (ONT-developed tool) coupled with Guppy for methylation calling (see Megalodon section below).**
+This was only tested with Guppy (version 3.6) when modified basecalling was introduced. **We highly recommend to use [Megalodon](https://github.com/nanoporetech/megalodon) (ONT-developed tool) coupled with Guppy for methylation calling (see Megalodon section below).**

 Guppy basecaller is only available to Oxford Nanopore Technologies' customers via the community site.
 Please check the [community page](https://community.nanoporetech.com/downloads) for download and installation instructions.